 We hold parent consultation meetings for parents and carers in the Autumn and Spring term and each child receives a written, annual report in the Summer term.

-We have an active school council, known as our Junior Leadership Team, who meet with Miss Rhodes.
+We have an active school council, known as our Junior Leadership Team, who meet with Mrs Hickey, Mr Price and Miss Pendleton.
 The school council are elected members of each class.

 If you have any concerns about your child’s progress we ask that you arrange an appointment to talk to your child’s class teacher.